-Essentially, the quartet that made up SG-1 were believably fallible – although they always followed a strict moral code and strived to do the “right thing” wherever and whenever they could.
+Essentially, the quartet that made up SG-1 was believably fallible – although they always followed a strict moral code and strived to do the “right thing” wherever and whenever they could.
 And this fallibility, of course, came hand-in-hand with something not unlike simmering darkness.
 Because this show was, let’s face it, every bit as dark as it was fun; how could it not be?
 Hidden underneath Cheyenne Mountain, the Stargate program was a top-secret military outlet under the control of the US government.

-This meant, for starters, that there was opportunity for corruption; I’m thinking about ‘Secrets’ (S2, Ep9) in particular, in which a journalist named Armin Selig (Chris Owens) somehow learned about the Stargate Program and relentlessly pursued Colonel O’Neill in his bid to confirm the leak and get the ultimate scoop.
+This meant, for starters, that there was an opportunity for corruption; I’m thinking about the Stargate SG-1 episode ‘Secrets’ (S2, Ep9) in particular, in which a journalist named Armin Selig (Chris Owens) somehow learned about the Stargate Program and relentlessly pursued Colonel O’Neill in his bid to confirm the leak and get the ultimate scoop.
 The journalist’s story never ran, of course; he was run down by a speeding car in Washington, DC.
 In his dying moments, he cursed O’Neill for having him killed – and, while Hammond reassured a shaken Jack that nothing sinister had taken place, the show forever implied that Selig’s death was no accident.

 It meant, too, that the continued usage of the Stargate didn’t just allow Earth to forge new off-world friendships; it also introduced our planet to new enemies, too.
 And this, combined with the show’s penchant for deep themes and fallible characters, saw our core heroes constantly thrown into danger at every turn.
 So much so, actually, that we often worried that, one day, one or all of them would fail to return through the wormhole.
-That they would be taken prisoner, or injured, or – the worst of all – killed in battle.
+That they would be taken prisoner, injured, or – the worst of all – killed in battle.

 But war, as the news constantly reminds us at the moment, reaches far further than the front lines.
 That one doesn’t have to engage in battle to find themselves caught up in it.
 And this is underlined in Stargate SG-1’s unforgettable two-parter, ‘Heroes’ (S7, Ep17-18), in which one of the show’s most beloved characters is killed during an off-world mission.

 It was the sort of death that took everyone watching by surprise.
 We knew that someone was due to be killed off, sure, and we knew that it would be someone important.
 We had seen Colonel O’Neill take a staff blast to the torso, after all, and we had seen an unidentified – yet clearly lifeless – body on a gurney back at the base.
 We, too, had seen a tearful Major Carter struggling to comprehend the tragedy – and we knew all about her unspoken feelings for O’Neill.
-Plus, there were rumors that Richard Dean Anderson was planning o. leaving the show.
+Plus, there were rumors that Richard Dean Anderson was planning on leaving the show.